ncarrillo/xanite/README.md

 - **JNI** for integrating the emulator with -Android..
 - **others**
 ---
+note: ⚠️ The code and emulator were developed entirely from the ground up, with no use of xemu or similar resources.
+Referring to it as "Xemu Android" was a misstep, as it's a rather unsuitable and misleading name.
+And rights

 ## Disclaimer
 Xanite is a standalone project, developed independently without any ties to Microsoft or Xemu It serves solely educational and personal purposes.